 You can create your own deadline by booking your exam once you have created your PMP study plan, and then use that as your end date if you know you will have trouble keeping to your revision schedule.
 Consider how to plan self-study time for your learning and stick to your plan.

 A major pro of self-study is that it is so flexible.
 You can revise as and when you have time, whether that’s while you are up at 2am feeding the baby, on the train while commuting or listening to podcasts at the gym.
 Or if you prefer, carve out the time in your work calendar and book practice sessions during your normal working hours.

 This way of learning is incredibly flexible and that’s why many people choose this route.
 If you’re wondering how it works out in real life, read our PMP self-study tips from five project managers who shared their experiences of getting ready for the test.

 A potential downside of PMP self-study is that you have to find your own materials.
 You’ll have to do the work to source an appropriate class, exam simulator, PMP books and more, depending on what you need.

 This could be an advantage as you know your preferences and can make the best choice for your learning style.
 For example, you may already know that you prefer video training taught by a real instructor over learning from a book.
 You can buy what you need in a format that suits you.

 There is a wide range of PMP study materials suitable for self-directed learning.
-You can get everything from books to courses, apps and more including our best-selling PMP Exam Simulator and prep course which have helped students from around the world prepare for their exams.
+You can get everything from books to courses, apps and more including our best-selling PMP practice exam and prep course which have helped students from around the world prepare for their exams.

 There are many, many options available for self-study.
 In our experience, most students choose online courses with self-paced learning materials in the form of video lessons.
 However, take a look around and read reviews of products before you make your choice.